ollylenain1/Variable-Rebinder/README.md

 ### 2. Scan

 Click **Scan** to discover all bound variables in scope.
-The plugin lists each variable with its current collection/library source.
+The plugin lists each variable with its current collection or library source, along with usage counts and hidden-layer stats where relevant.

 ### 3. Map variables